adobe/aio-cli-plugin-cloudmanager/README.md

 ## `aio cloudmanager:set-pipeline-variables PIPELINEID`

-sets variables set on a pipeline
+sets variables set on a pipeline.
+These are build-time variables available during the build process.
+Use set-environment-variables to set runtime variables on a environment.

 ```
 USAGE